Weerel/Coursera_Capstone/FinalReport.md

 ![Map of Toronto](/fig_volume_density_cluster.jpg)

 In the figure above four clusters are shown.
-They are good separated and distinguish small neighbourhood with high density and large neighbourhood with lo density.
+They are good separated and distinguish small neighbourhood with high density and large neighbourhood with low density.

 Let's examine clusterization for origin features.
 First in count, area plot.